 Other Requirements for Crossing the Canadian Border

-In addition to making a truthful declaration, foreign nationals must present either a valid visa or Canadian eTA order to cross the border, together with the passport.
+In addition to making a truthful declaration, foreign nationals must present either a valid temporary resident visa or Canadian eTA order to cross the border, together with the passport.

 Whilst a new Declaration Card is issued each time a traveler arrives in Canada, the eTA is multiple-entry meaning that the same document can be used for many trips within the 5-year validity period (or until the associated passport expires).